 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Lacrimal Gland Tumor.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 The lacrimal glands are the glands that secrete tears and are located above and to the side of the eye.
-When lacrimal gland cells become abnormal and multiply, they form a growth of tissue called a tumor.
-A lacrimal gland tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-There are four major types of lacrimal gland tumors:
+When lacrimal gland cells change and grow uncontrollably, they form a mass called a tumor.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

 Benign mixed epithelial tumor.
 A benign mixed epithelial tumor is a noncancerous tumor that does not spread to other parts of the body but will continue to grow if not treated.
 This type of tumor begins in the cells that line the lacrimal gland.